DanielBiegler/bieglers-vendure-plugins/packages/invoices/README.md

 The aim is to provide a sound foundation with some practical, generally useful implementations to choose from, but if your specific business needs custom data in the PDF you ought to roll your own implementation.

+#### Legal documents and mutability

+Another relevant detail regarding file generation: invoice data is to be treated as read-only and should ideally be reproducible.

+Vendures [Order][order] entity by design is mutable and its state is supposed to change over time.
+This clashes with the legal requirement of immutable invoices, because generating an invoice for a given Order at two or more different points in time will yield different results.

+A realistic scenario where this matters: Let's say your S3 bucket got breached, attackers delete your backed up invoices and the tax man audits you.
+Now you're in trouble because Order entities may or may not have changed over time and you can't reproduce the original documents.

+That's where the `SnapshotStrategy` comes in and saves the day.
+At the time of creation, it shall create a read-only snapshot with all the needed datapoints like sender, recipient, order details, meta data for the document, custom fields, etc. and `FileStrategy` shall solely rely on this snapshot as source of truth, this makes the output deterministically reproducible.

 ## Practical Guides and Resources

 ### Guides